-- the preparation and fair presentation of the financial statements in accordance with EU-IFRS and for the preparation of the directors' report, and for - such internal control as the management determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to fraud or error.
+- the preparation and fair presentation of the consolidated financial statements in accordance with IFRSs and for the preparation of the directors' report, and for - such internal control as the management determines is necessary to enable the preparation of the consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-As part of the preparation of the financial statements, the management is responsible for assessing the company's ability to continue as a going concern.
-Based on the financial reporting frameworks mentioned, the management should prepare the financial statements using the going concern basis of accounting unless the management either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
-The management should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the financial statements.
+In preparing the consolidated financial statements, the management is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.